You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 But there’s no chance of her having a faithful spouse, which could be why Hera hunts down cheaters like it’s therapeutic.

-Plus, she can do more than just give you a list of the Greek gods who may be having an affair with your significant other.
-For extra payment (or perhaps just by accusing Zeus of being involved), Hera will wreak havoc against all involved.
+Plus, she can do more than just give you a list of the Olympian gods who may be having an affair with your significant other.
+For extra payment (or perhaps just by accusing Zeus of being involved), The queen of the gods will wreak havoc against all involved.

 Since spousal revenge doesn’t pay too well these days, this goddess also peddles the three things that are sacred to her.
 Should you feel the need to take home a peacock, a cuckoo, or a bouquet of lily flowers, then Hera’s Investigations/Pet Parlor/Flower Place is the shop to visit.